CawaMS/EnableChangeNotifications/README.md

         * Go to Log Analytics workspace.
 Choose Properties Menu item and copy workspace ID.
 See **Figure 1**
     * **Workspace Resource ID**
         * Go to Log Analytics workspace.
 Choose Properties Menu item and copy resource ID.
 See **Figure 1**
+    * **WorkspaceSubscriptionId**
+        * This is an optional parameter if Workspace is in a different subscription than the resources with changes to be tracked

     **Figure 1: Get workspace properties**